localvoid/karma-snapshot/README.md

 `path` as visited.

 `set()` method adds or updates an existing `Snapshot`.

+`match()` method checks if two snapshots are matching in normalized form.

 Here is an example how it should be used: